-Too much water—Beds that are too wet create conditions that are more favorable to mites than earthworms.
-Avoid excessively wet beds by adjusting watering schedules and improving drainage.
+Too much water—Beds that are too wet create conditions that are more favorable to mites than worms.
+Avoid excessively wet beds by adjusting watering schedules, improving drainage, and turning bedding frequently.

 Overfeeding—Too much food can cause an accumulation of fermented feed in worm beds and lower the pH of the beds.
 Adjust feeding schedules so that all feed is consumed within a few days.
-Modify feeding schedules as the seasons (and temperatures) change because worms consume less food in colder temperatures.
-Maintain beds around a neutral pH 7; use calcium carbonate to adjust the pH level.
+Modify feeding schedules as the seasons (and temperatures) change, as worms consume less food in colder temperatures.
+Maintain beds at a neutral pH of about 7; use calcium carbonate to adjust the pH level.

 Excessively wet or fleshy feed—Vegetables with high moisture content can cause high mite populations.
 Limit the use of such feed, and if high mite populations are discovered, discontinue the use of this feed until mite populations are under control.

 Several methods have been suggested for removing mites from earthworm beds.
-Bear in mind that any type of mite removal, physical or chemical, will only be temporary unless worm bed management is altered to make conditions less favorable for mites.
-The following techniques range from low- to high-intensity measures.
+Bear in mind that any type of mite removal, physical or chemical, will be only temporary unless worm bed management is altered to make conditions less favorable for mites.
+The following techniques range from low- to high-intensity removal measures.

 Method #1—Uncover the worm beds and expose them to sunlight for several hours.
 Reduce the amount of water and feed.
 Mites will not like this environment and they may leave the worm beds.

-Method #2—Place moistened newspapers or burlap bags on top of the beds, and remove the paper or bags as mites accumulate on them.
+Method #2—Place moistened newspapers or burlap bags on top of the beds, and remove the papers or bags as mites accumulate on them.
 Repeat this procedure until mite populations are substantially reduced.

-Method #3—Place pieces of watermelon or cantaloupe on top of the worm beds.
-Mites are attracted to the sweetness of the melons and will accumulate on them.
-The melon can then be removed and dropped in water or buried.
+Method #3—Place pieces of melon on top of the worm beds.
+Mites will be attracted to the sweetness and accumulate on the melon, which can then be removed and dropped in water or buried.

 Method #4—Water heavily, but do not flood, the worm beds.
 Mites will move to the surface, and worms will stay below the surface.
 Use a hand-held propane torch to scorch the top of the beds and kill the mites.
 Take appropriate safety precautions when using the torch.
 This procedure may be repeated several times, at three-day intervals, if needed.

-Method #5—Use a light dusting of soil sulphur to kill the mites.
-After soaking the worm bed with water and causing the mites to surface, apply a rate of 1/16 ounce of sulphur per square foot of bed surface.
-Sulphur will not harm the worms, but in time, it may increase the acidity of the bed and reduce earthworm populations.
+Method #5—Use a light dusting of soil sulfur to kill the mites.
+Soak the worm bed with enough water to cause mites to surface, then apply sulfur at a rate of 1/16 ounce per square foot of bed surface.
+Sulfur will not harm the worms, but in time, it may increase the acidity of the bed and reduce earthworm populations.

 Popular literature on mite removal from earthworm beds is somewhat contradictory.
 In the past, chemical pesticides have been used in worm beds.
 However, it is now known that some pesticides have the potential to harm humans, and recommendations for such treatments are not given here.
 Although newer, safer, miticides exist, sufficient scientific research has not been conducted in worm beds to merit mention at this time.